RustFields/scala-native-rust-interoperability-example/README.md

 ```

 `cbindgen` can be used to generate C headers, this is useful to get the functions' signature, but it is not mandatory.
 In particular, there is a Gradle task that uses `cbindgen` to generate the headers.
-`cbindgen` can be useful because the Scala code that uses the Rust implementation must comply with the function signature.
+`cbindgen` can be useful because the Scala code that uses the Rust implementation must comply with the related C functions' signature.
 To generate C headers, run:

 ```bash